 e.
 Only the top six (6) entries will be calculated and eligible for degrees (SP & FP).

-j.
+i.
 Trademarked subjects.
-(Harry Potter, Wonder Woman, Spider-Man, Norman Rockwell, etc.) will be judged; however can not be published.
+(Harry Potter, Wonder Woman, Spider-Man, Norman Rockwell, etc.) will not be judged.

 3. Entry Fees and Forms: